MousaAlhaddad/Machine_Learning/10_Unsupervised_Learning.md

 - The Rand Index computes a similarity measure between two clusterings between -1.0 and 1.0.
 Random labelings have an ARI close to 0.0.
 1.0 stands for a perfect match.

+      from sklearn.metrics import silhouette_score
+      silhouette_score(data,labels)

+- The best value is 1 and the worst value is -1.
+Values near 0 indicate overlapping clusters.
+Negative values generally indicate that a sample has been assigned to the wrong cluster, as a different cluster is more similar.

+## Dimensionality Reduction
+### PCA
+      from sklearn.decomposition import PCA
+      pca = PCA(n_components)
+      X_pca = pca.fit_transform(X)

+      pca.explained_variance_ratio_

+- Make sure tor scale the data before using PCA.
+- The aim of PCA is to maximize variance.

+### Random Projection
+      from sklearn.random_projection import SparseRandomProjection
+      rp = SparseRandomProjection(n_components='auto',eps=0.1)
+      new_x = rp.fit_transform(x)

+- n_components (int or ‘auto’, optional (default = ‘auto’)) can be automatically adjusted according to the number of samples in the dataset.
+- eps (strictly positive float, optional, (default=0.1)) with smaller values lead to better embedding and higher number of dimensions (n_components) in the target projection space.